andreifoldes/nipoppy-effex/dataset/derivatives/fmriprep/20.2.7/output/fmriprep/logs/CITATION.md

 white-matter (WM) and gray-matter (GM) was performed on the brain-extracted T1w using `fast` [FSL 5.0.9, RRID:SCR_002823,
 @fsl_fast].
-Brain surfaces were reconstructed using `recon-all` [FreeSurfer 6.0.1, RRID:SCR_001847, @fs_reconall], and the brain mask estimated previously was refined with a custom variation of the method to reconcile ANTs-derived and FreeSurfer-derived segmentations of the cortical gray-matter of Mindboggle [RRID:SCR_002438, @mindboggle].
 Volume-based spatial normalization to one standard space (MNI152NLin2009cAsym) was performed through nonlinear registration with `antsRegistration` (ANTs 2.3.3), using brain-extracted versions of both T1w reference and the T1w template.